Oils Cooking with Oils & Fats

 Storing Oils

 Most oils are highly perishable because unsaturated fats are subject to oxidation and rancidity.
 All contain significant amounts of unsaturated fats (with the notable exception of coconut oil which is darned near eternal).
-Those high in polyunsaturates are most vulnerable and should be used within 6 months of opening while monounsaturates (Olive Oil) will last a year properly stored.
+Those high in polyunsaturates are most vulnerable and should be used in less than 6 months of opening while monounsaturates (Olive Oil) will last a year properly stored.

 Properly stored means in a tightly sealed glass jar or oil can in a cool dark place.
 You can store oils very much longer if you refrigerate them, but all (except Safflower Oil) will solidify to some extent, particularly Olive Oil.
 This is not damaging and left at room temperature for a while they'll re-liquify.
 I keep dark Sesame Oil in in the refrigerator, but the rest I use up fast enough to store at room temperature.